princebhagat08/ShareNow/README.md

 ## 🚀 Step-by-Step Working

-This application works on a **Local Area Network (LAN)** or hotspot.
-All users must be connected to the same network.

 ### 1. Peer Discovery & Connection
 1. **Open the App**: Two users open the application on their browsers.
 2. **Select Roles**: